Mymensingh: Cuisine

 The staple food is plain rice with a curry of fish or meat.
 Normally people start with fried or steamed vegetable and dal, a kind of lentil soup.
 Often people squeeze a citron slice or take additional salt while eating and add fresh shallots and green pepper as seasoning.
 Traditional snacks and savouries include seasonal pitha of various kinds, dal-puri, and shingara.
 Home made desserts include Khyr, Payesh and Shemai.
 Sweets soaked in syrup of sugar, such as Jilapi, are mostly bought from shops.
 Pan, a digestive made out of betel nuts, spices, tobacco, and certain other ingredients are eaten by many people, some of which consume it with aromatic Dzorda.
 For dinner or lunch, a simple formula is to prepare "khichuri", the broth of rice and lentils, seasoned with spices, and served with chutney or pickles.
 Ghee (butter) may be spread just before eating.
 The meal may end with sweet curd.
 Muri (puffed rice), chira (flattened rice) and khoi (popped rice) are substitutes for rice.
 They are eaten with gur (jaggery) which is a kind of unrefined sugar.
 They may be mixed with yogurt or milk before eaten.
 People use only the right hand for eating.

-Religion

-Mosques, temples, and churches

-Mymensingh is one of the cities in Bangladesh where Muslims, Christians and Hindus band together.
-All types of festivals of these religions as well as others like Pahela Boishakh are celebrated throughout the city.
-The greatest ones are the Eids.
-During the Durga Puja the whole city is decorated with lights, gates and flowers.
-Many tourists visit the city at this time.
-Some Christian families also live in Mymensingh mainly at the place called "Vati-Kashore".